Health in Greece and How Poverty Affects It

 The best hospitals and medical centers were always public.
-I remember as a child that there were two big hospitals for children in Athens that were and still remain at a very high quality standard.
-20 years ago they were actually no private children hospitals and clinics around the country simply because they would not be able to offer the services offered by the public hospitals and compete with them.
-After all public hospitals were free and since they offered such good services, healthcare was a sector that long remained under the control of the state.
+I remember as a child that there were two big hospitals for children in Athens; that were and still remain at a very high quality standard.
+Twenty years ago, they were actually no private children hospitals and clinics around the country.
+Simply because they would not be able to offer the services offered by the public hospitals; and compete with them.
+After all, public hospitals were free.
+Since they offered such good services, healthcare was a sector that long remained under the control of the state.

-More or less the same applied not only to children hospitals but all kinds of health institutions.
-There were of course always problems in the operation of the public health model, including long waiting lists for medical tests, and not enough beds, but still private initiatives in healthcare took some time to be established and be made profitable.
-Even wealthier patients would see the private medical sector with skepticism at first, but things gradually changed as the funding of public healthcare started to decrease and things got worse and worse with time.
+More or less, the same applied not only to children hospitals.
+But all kinds of health institutions.
+There were of course always problems in the operation of the public health model.
+Including long waiting lists for medical tests, and not enough beds.
+But still private initiatives in health care took some time to be established.
+As well as be made profitable.
+Even wealthier patients would see the private medical sector with skepticism at first.
+But things gradually changed; as the funding of public health care started to decrease.
+Things got worse and worse with time.

-It would be unfair from my part to say that the decline of public healthcare in Greece and the ascent of private healthcare was something for which we can put the blame entirely on the economic crisis that the country is facing.
-It was actually a slow process that started about 30 years ago and was more or less completed during the last few years of the recession, or you could say that it’s still in progress.
+It would be unfair from my part to say that the decline of public healthcare in Greece; as well as the ascent of private health care; was something for which we can put the blame entirely.
+On the economic crisis that the country is facing.
+It was actually a slow process that started about 30 years ago.
+It was more or less completed during the last few years of the recession.
+Perhaps you could say that it’s still in progress.

-The thing is that private healthcare improved tremendously during those years and more people started using it, as long as they had of course the money to afford it.
-It’s still getting better and better during this hard period for the Greek economy although growth rates have been significantly reduced.
+The thing is that private health care improved tremendously during those years.
+More people started using it.
+As long as they had of course the money to afford it.
+It’s still getting better and better during this hard period for the Greek economy.
+Although growth rates have been significantly reduced.

-According to a more recent survey, chronic diseases in Greece affect 24.8% of people stating that they are poor versus 16.2% of those who consider themselves “non-poor”.
-Mental health issues, such as depression and anxiety disorders, are also on the increase since the austerity measures according to one research paper.
-Poorer people, not only do not make use of preventive health services but resort to hospitals when their condition is already impaired.
-So this has increased the number of days the actually need to stay in hospital and death rates in hospitals.
+According to a more recent survey, chronic diseases in Greece affect 24.8% of people.
+Stating that they are poor versus 16.2% of those who consider themselves “non-poor”.
+Mental health issues; such as depression and anxiety disorders; are also on the increase.
+Since the austerity measures according to one research paper.
+Poorer people not only do not make use of preventive health services; but resort to hospitals when their condition is already impaired.
+So this has increased the number of days they actually need to stay in hospital and death rates in hospitals.

-Diseases that were almost extinct start to appear again whereas there is also an increase in the appearance of various other infections.
-At the same time, the risk factors for developing chronic diseases need special attention, at a time, in which these phenomena are getting worse because of the high pressure on the health structures of the country from the ever growing migration flow.
+Diseases that were almost extinct start to appear again.
+Whereas there is also an increase in the appearance of various other infections.
+At the same time, the risk factors for developing chronic diseases need special attention.
+At a time, in which these phenomena are getting worse.
+This is because of the high pressure on the health structures of the country; from the ever growing migration flow.

 I haven’t found any new data but it’s certain that over the last decade Greece will be much lower in the European Union when life expectancy is concerned, but the cause of deaths could have probably remained about the same.